STEMarts Lab

 Taos, NM

-Space Messengers AI: Exploring a Participatory Universe” | Interactive Installation
+Space Messengers A.I Exploring a Participatory Universe

 Step into an immersive universe where data, light, motion, sound, and artificial intelligence converge.
-Space Messengers AI invites you to explore a living constellation of messages from youth and communities in Taos and around the world.
-As your silhouette interacts with the cosmic display, and your reflections spark poetic responses from the AI Messenger, you become part of an evolving conversation about the universe and our shared future.
+Space Messengers A.I. invites you to explore a living constellation of messages from youth and communities in Taos and around the world.
+As your silhouette interacts with the cosmic display, and your reflections spark poetic responses from the A.I.
+Messenger, you become part of an evolving conversation about the universe and our shared future.
 Add your voice, and be guided by STEMarts Youth Ambassadors through this participatory experience at The PASEO Festival.

-Space Messengers AI is an immersive SciArt installation that merges light, sound, motion, and responsive artificial intelligence technology to create a dynamic multisensory display with audience input.
+Space Messengers A.I. is an immersive SciArt installation that merges light, sound, motion, and responsive artificial intelligence technology to create a dynamic multisensory display with audience input.

 Since 2020, Space Messengers has been traveling around the world collecting messages from youth, scientists, artists, and cultural leaders through workshops, expert exchanges, and public events.
 This year’s installation is the culmination of these workshops—highlighting the voices of our future leaders through creative expression and public engagement to serve as a living conversation with the universe.